The Role of SDRs in Building a Strong Sales Team

 Your Current Sales Team is At Capacity

 Sales teams that have too many responsibilities on their plate or are overwhelmed with too many unqualified leads may not have the capacity to close deals or find new prospects.
-When sales reps can focus on new BoFu leads and maintaining relationships with existing customers, then overall business health improves.

 Your Team Has Been Having Trouble Closing Deals